Railing Styles

 The location of the post component defines its position in relation with the base path curve and the railing height.

-- Ends margin: distance between the posts and the ends of the railing base curve.
+Ends margin: distance between the posts and the ends of the

 Profile